nwoeanhinnogaehr/smb-assembler/README.md

 This is a collection of scripts for messing around with the code of Nintendo's Super Mario Bros.

+Anything not listed under sources/thanks below is released into the public domain and you can use it however you want.

 ## usage

 Requires [cc65](http://cc65.github.io/cc65/) to assemble.